jantman/serverspec-extended-types/README.md

 ## TODO

 * make sure docs look right on rubydoc.info
-* make sure everything is suitably generic for other people; document all assumptions
-* way to automatically generate README.md type documentation? or else fill in docs below
 * grep for "ec2a-live" or "jasonantman.com" and make sure anything hard-coded is removed

 ## Installation